TonyYuanMD/include-outcome-in-mvi/ANALYSIS.md

 - **Practice:** They provide clear evidence against using simplistic methods (Mean/Single Imputation) when data is MAR or MNAR, particularly when the downstream goal is prediction.
 They empirically show that more sophisticated, model-based methods (MICE, GAIN) are necessary.

 - **Theory:** The comparison of $\text{with\_y}$ vs. $\text{without}$ directly tests the theoretical concept of **"Using the outcome in imputation."** If $\text{MICE\_with\_y}$ performs significantly better than $\text{MICE\_without}$, it supports the use of outcome data to maximize predictive power, even if it risks introducing bias.

-### Next Investigation

-If more time were available, the immediate next step would be to:

-- **Ramp up Complexity and Sample Size:** Systematically test scenarios with higher $\text{n}$ (e.g., 500, 1000) and higher $\text{p}$ to confirm performance stabilizes and to properly assess the deep learning models (Autoencoder, GAIN), which require large datasets to train effectively.

 ## Implementation Challenges